Emergent $\text{D}_6$ symmetry in fully-relaxed magic-angle twisted bilayer graphene: Lattice relaxation and tight binding calculation of the t BLG bandstructure

 \subsection{Tight-binding electronic structure calculations}

 While the above discussion focused on a specific supercell at $\theta\approx1.08^{\circ}$, qualitatively similar results were obtained for other angles, too.
-We emphasise that vertical distortions, significant at small magic angles, have important effects on the electronic structure of the system.
-Indeed, as can be seen from Fig.~\ref{bande}(b), where the tight-binding band structure is calculated for the fully relaxed structure, the flat bands are now well separated from the rest by an $\approx 50$ meV gap, consistent with experiment \cite{Herrero-1,Yankowitz,Herrero-2}, and larger than the gap obtained allowing only in-plane displacements \cite{Nam_Koshino_PRB}.
+We emphasize that out-of-plane deformations, significant at small magic angles, have important effects on the electronic structure of the system.
+Indeed, as can be seen from Fig.~\ref{bande}(b), where the tight-binding band structure is calculated for the fully relaxed structure, the flat bands are now well separated from the rest by an $\approx 45-50$ meV gap, consistent with experiment \cite{Herrero-1,Yankowitz,Herrero-2}, and larger than the gap obtained allowing only in-plane displacements.\cite{Nam_Koshino_PRB}